GabrielVareilles/rails-matching/README.md

 ### Example

-For instance here the :apple: distance between Marie and Paul is 2 (3 - 1).
+For instance here the :apple: distance between Mary and John is 2 (3 - 1).

 *As distance has to be a positive value, we use absolute values.*

-So the **total distance** between Marie and John is:
+So the **total distance** between Mary and John is:
 *2 + 2 + 2 + 1 + 1 = 8*

 Since we have 5 different tastes the **maximum total distance is 25**.